 - Target Not Detected (TND): The HCV RNA is not detected.

-Recommended Scheduled HCV RNA Monitoring: For patients receiving hepatitis C therapy, the AASLD/IDSA guidance recommends obtaining a quantitative HCV RNA level at baseline, at 4 weeks after starting therapy and at 12 weeks after completing therapy; in addition, providers may consider obtaining HCV RNA levels at the end of treatment and 24 weeks after completing therapy (Figure 2).
+Recommended Scheduled HCV RNA Monitoring: For patients receiving hepatitis C therapy, the American Association for the Study of Liver Diseases and Infectious Diseases Society of America (AASLD/IDSA) guidance recommends obtaining a quantitative HCV RNA level at baseline, at 4 weeks after starting therapy, and at 12 weeks after completing therapy; in addition, providers may consider obtaining HCV RNA levels at the end of treatment and 24 weeks after completing therapy (Figure 2).
 The European Association for the Study of the Liver (EASL) Clinical Practice Guidelines recommends obtaining a week 2 HCV RNA level as an early evaluation of adherence.